 How to Install WordPress on Bluehost

-Bluehost is an officially recommended WordPress hosting provider and one of the largest hosting companies in the world.
+Bluehost is one of the largest hosting companies in the world.
 They know WordPress inside out and have the most beginner friendly WordPress installation process.

 Click on the ‘Next’ button to continue.

-After which, you will be asked to select a domain name and path for your website.
+After that, Bluehost will ask you to select a domain name and path for your website.
 If you have already purchased a domain name, then you can select it from the dropdown menu.
-You can always purchase and add new domain names to your account by visiting the ‘Domains’ page from the hosting dashboard.

-You can now click on the ‘Next’ button to continue.
+You can then click on the ‘Next’ button to continue.

 The installer will set up your WordPress site, which may take a few moments.
-After that, you will see a success message with your WordPress site details.
+After that, you will see a success message with information about your new WordPress website.

-Congratulations, you have installed WordPress on your Bluehost hosting account.
-That wasn’t too bad right.
+Congratulations, you’ve now installed WordPress on your Bluehost hosting account.

 How to Install WordPress on HostGator